-Specifies a language for declaring rights and permissions associated with use of digital items.
+The RLL specifies a language for declaring rights and permissions associated with use of digital items.
 The rights expressions use terms as defined in the Rights Data Dictionary.

 A Rights Expression Language is seen as a machine-readable language that can declare rights and permissions using the terms as defined in the Rights Data Dictionary.